Semiparametric Estimation of Treatment Effects in Randomized Experiments: Constant Quantile Treatment Effects

-In this section we focus on a special case of the general problem where the treatment effect is additive and constant across units.
-In Section \ref{estimation_model} we discuss the general case.
-We start by setting up the problem more formally and introducing some notation.
-Then we discuss robust estimation in the one-sample case to motivate a class of weighted quantile treatment effect estimators.
-We then discuss the formal semiparametric problem and show the adaptivity of the proposed estimators.
+In this section we focus on a special case with constant quantile treatment effects.
+After setting up the problem formally we discuss robust estimation in the one-sample case to motivate a class of weighted quantile treatment effect estimators.
+We then discuss the formal semiparametric problem and show adaptivity of the proposed estimators.
 Finally we consider partial adaptivity and robustness.